Who Is Sarah Paulson?

 Actress Sarah Paulson started her professional career in her early teens.
 In the mid-1990s, she appeared on such TV shows as Law & Order and American Gothic.
 After the short-lived, but critically admired Studio 60 on the Sunset Strip, she found lasting success for her Emmy-nominated work on American Horror Story.
-In 2016, she received an Emmy Award for her portrayal of prosecutor Marcia Clark in The People v.
+In 2016 she received an Emmy Award for her portrayal of prosecutor Marcia Clark in The People v.
 O. J. Simpson: American Crime Story.
-Her film projects include The Other Sister (1999), What Women Want (2000), 12 Years a Slave (2013) and Carol (2015).
+Her film projects include The Other Sister (1999), What Women Want (2000), 12 Years a Slave (2013), Carol (2015) and Ocean's 8 (2018).

 Paulson went on to star with Bobby Cannavale in the 2009 short-lived series Cupid.
 While that show failed to find an audience, she soon had a hit on her hands with American Horror Story in 2011.
 During the series’ first season, Paulson played a psychic medium.
 She has continued to tackle other interesting characters, including playing conjoined twins, in subsequent seasons of the show.
 Created by Ryan Murphy and Brad Falchuk, the series tackles a different story each season.
 Paulson has received three Emmy Award nominations for her work on American Horror Story.

 While on American Horror Story, Paulson has tackled several other projects.
 She received an Emmy Award nomination for her work on the HBO miniseries Game Change in 2012.
 On the big screen, Paulson appeared in the 2012 drama Mud with Matthew McConaughey.
 She also had a supporting role in the 2013 historical biography 12 Years a Slave.

 '12 Years a Slave'